 Avoid Unlikely Prop Bets

 So, you think the defenseman that hasn't scored a goal in 55 straight NHL games is going to put one in the net tonight?
-OK then, smartypants, put some money on that guy in a prop bet.
-But you do realize your chances of success are very small, right?
+You can play the hunch and put some money on that guy in a prop bet, but realize your chances of success are low.

 If you want to blow a lot of money, you can make all kinds of exotic prop bets.
 Sure, one of them might come through – and the payout will be sweet.
 But you're going well against the odds here, and so use these kinds of bets judiciously.